Smrtyan/smrtyan.github.io/_includes/about/en.md

-> Yet another man.
+> Introduction

-Hi, I am ryan(*@smrtyan*) , a student.
-I now study at Dongguan University of Techonogy majoring in Computer Science and Technogy and will be graduated in 2020.
-I  enjoy the fun that open source code bringing to me.
-I like sports such as jogging and swimming.
+Hi, I am ryan(*@smrtyan*), graduated from Dongguan University of Techonogy majoring in Computer Science and Technogy.
+Now I am a Java engineer.
+I like sports such as cycling and swimming.

-##### my advantages
+> my advantages

-- [x] always adapt to use search engine to increase effiency
+- [x] use search engine to increase effiency (find solutions in both Chinese and English)
 - [x] prior to read official docs when studying new technology
-- [x] chase after fashional technogy
+- [x] master multiple languages such as Java, Python, C++, Bash and etc.
-- [x] always use open sourse software to raise my effiency on both life and developping
+- [x] have experiences software development on both front-end and back-end framework

-- [x] ..
+> certificates

+Overall band 6 score in IELTS Academic(Reading 7, speaking 5, writing 5.5, listening 6)